make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [DLV111](https://github.com/DLV111) for contributing product details for Arlec downlight matching RGBCW lightbulb.
 - [mikita-liaukovich-epam](https://github.com/mikita-liaukovich-epam) for contributing support for Clofte Duo 400 humidifier.
 - [tal6203](https://github.com/tal6203) for assisting with support for Delixing aroma diffuser.
-- [rclarkmorrow](https://github.com/rclarkmorrow) for contributing support for Powersav AHR-083 powerstrip (which was merged to generic quad powerstrip with timer) and Gosund WP9 powerstrip with USB, child lock and initial state.
+- [rclarkmorrow](https://github.com/rclarkmorrow) for contributing support for Powersav AHR-083 powerstrip (which was merged to generic quad powerstrip with timer), Gosund WP9 powerstrip with USB, child lock and initial state, and Feit garage light (merged with RGBW lightbulb V2).
 - [ralsinn](https://github.com/ralsinn) for contributing support for Absina Wallbox EV charger.
 - [ShawnBuckley](https://github.com/ShawnBuckley) for contributing support for OGACFO humidifier and improvements to TYTE-D1 thermostat switch.
 - [gurtjun](https://github.com/gurtjun) for contributing support for Sunred Triangle patio heater.